Top 10 David Bowie Songs

 Not only is 'Heroes' one of Bowie's most inspirational songs, it's also one of his best.
 Co-written by Bowie and Brian Eno, the track's title was inspired by a song 'Hero' by the experimental German band Neu!
 While the tune contains an underlying sense of irony, its hopefulness and optimism reign supreme.
 Who can forget Bowie performing the song at 2001's Concert for New York City in front of the brave men and women who risked their lives during the tragic events of 9/11?

-Bowie has often been called a rock 'n' roll chameleon, and he lays that out himself on one of his best-known hits 'Changes.'
+Bowie has often been referred to a chameleon, and he lays that out himself on one of his best-known hits 'Changes.'
 The lyrics deal with reinvention and could be construed as a declaration of what was to come from Bowie.
-Musically, 'Changes' is a beautiful tune that features piano playing by Yes keyboardist Rick Wakeman.
+Musically, 'Changes' is a beautiful tune that features piano playing by Yes' Rick Wakeman.
 Additionally, Bowie's singing is at its finest on 'Changes,' showcasing one of the most unique voices in rock history.

-For an artist who created several masterpieces, perhaps his finest one was the 1969 song 'Space Oddity.'
-To think that Bowie was only 22 years old when this song was released is mind-blowing.
-In a five-minute song, Bowie manages to tell a story that can easily serve as the plot to a two-hour sci-fi film.
+For an artist who created several masterpieces, perhaps his finest one was the 1969 track 'Space Oddity' -- the No. 1 item on our list of the Top 10 David Bowie Songs.
+To think that Bowie was only 22 years old when this was released is mind-blowing.
+In a five-minute turn, Bowie manages to tell a story that can easily serve as the plot to a two-hour sci-fi film.
 The song was revolutionary for its time, musically and lyrically, and helped introduce the masses to one of the most dynamic and creative music acts we will ever know.